ircv3/ircv3-specifications/extensions/setname.md

 This capability MUST be referred to as `draft/setname` at capability negotiation time.

+Servers advertising the `draft/setname` capability MUST support usage of the command even while the capability is not negotiated.
+Clients MUST NOT prevent users from manually using the command while the capability is not negotiated.

+If a client sends a `SETNAME` command without having negotiated the capability, the server SHOULD handle it silently (with no response), as historic implementations did.

 When enabled, servers MUST provide a `NAMELEN` token in `RPL_ISUPPORT` with the maximum allowed length for realnames.